 Fast forward a handful of years and you might notice your preschooler is big enough to switch over to a booster seat.
 (Here are some handy guidelines about when to consider switching from a harness seat to a booster.)
 Booster seats are super easy and convenient because most of them don’t require an install – you just plop the booster in your car, thread the shoulder belt through a loop, and you’re good to go.

 However, heads-up about this common booster seat mistake: if the kid exits the car and you’re going to continue driving (after school drop-off, for example) have your child buckle in the empty booster seat before they hop out.
 A loose booster seat can cause some major injuries flying around the car in the event of an accident (see above).

 - It’s expired.
 Car seats typically expire every six years.
 They have an expiration date because plastic weakens and becomes brittle over time—not a great quality to have in something that is supposed to keep your kid alive in a crash.

 - It has been in a crash.
 Most car seat safety experts advise that you trash a car seat after it has been in any crash, even a minor one.
 The good news is that your insurance company may cover the cost of a new one, along with the repairs to your vehicle.

 - It’s a hand me down/second-hand and you don’t know anything about the crash history of the seat.

-If all this information has you feeling queasy and anxious, take a deep breath and set up an appointment with a Child Passenger Safety technician to help install your seat or check out your current set-up.
-Click here to find a U.S. technician and here to find one in Canada.
+If all this information has you feeling queasy and anxious, take a deep breath and set up an appointment with a Child Passenger Safety Technician to help install your seat or check out your current set-up.
+Head here to find a U.S. technician.

 Life is a highway!
 Drive safe!